Barclaycard Arrival Plus Review: Why is $89 Worth It?

 No, there is no option to transfer the miles to another card or loyalty program.

 Limited.
 While this travel-centric card does come with some nice extras, such as travel accident insurance and trip cancellation insurance, some airline-branded cards and premium travel credit cards offer more benefits.

-With a card like the Gold Delta SkyMiles from American Express, a CreditDonkey advertiser, you get extras like your first bag checked free and priority boarding on every Delta flight.
-That's something to consider if the details matter to you when you're traveling.
+With a card like the Gold Delta SkyMiles from American Express, a CreditDonkey partner, you get extras like your first bag checked free and priority boarding on every Delta flight.
+That's something to consider if details like that are important to you when you're traveling.

-To recap, here are the pros and cons when considering this card:
+To recap, here are the pros and cons with the Arrival Plus card: